Supplementary information to the NSW Health Self-Isolation Guideline

 - loss of taste.

-Other reported symptoms of COVID-19 include fatigue, runny nose, muscle pain, joint pain, headache, diarrhoea, nausea/vomiting and loss of appetite.
+Other reported symptoms of COVID-19 include fatigue, muscle pain, joint pain, headache, diarrhoea, nausea/vomiting and loss of appetite.

-If you develop symptoms, you should seek help as soon as possible.
+If you develop symptoms, you should seek help and get tested as soon as possible.
+Immediately tell staff (at testing clinic or general practitioner) that you are a close contact of a person with confirmed COVID-19.

 If you become severely unwell and it is a medical emergency you should phone 000.
 Tell the ambulance staff that you have been a close contact of someone with COVID-19.